Election Stress Disorder Is A Thing — Here's How To Cope

 Dr. Breland-Noble does recommend, however, paying attention to your eating habits and really focusing on eating in a way that makes you feel good.
 Eating Oreos while scrolling through my cleaned-up Instagram feed before bed, after a stressful day when I need a little pick-me-up?
 It makes me feel good!
 Eating a few right out of the box for breakfast while I stress-google voter registration info, knowing that in a few minutes I’ll have a headache and a stomachache?
 It does not make me feel good.
 I could stand to do more of the former, and less of the latter.

-Eating is personal, and everyone’s best practices will be different — sometimes your own will change day to day.
-“It’s about being intentional when you eat — and forgiving yourself for not being able to be intentional all the time,” Dr. Breland-Noble notes.
+Eating is personal, and everyone’s best practices are different — sometimes your own will change day to day.
+“It’s about being intentional when you eat — and forgiving yourself for not being able to be intentional all the time,” Dr. Breland-Noble noted.

 Advertisement